gpimblott/SpringBootStarter/readme.md

  * http://localhost:8080/

 This will display a hello message.

-The metrics services are also available on the following ports
+The metrics services are also available on the following paths

  * http://localhost:8080/health
  * http://localhost:8080/metrics